lab1092/blender-manual_ja/manual/game_engine/physics.rst

    Resulting recorded animation

-:guilabel:`Record Animation` keys redundant data (data that was did not change relative to the last frame).
+*Record Animation* keys redundant data (data that was did not change relative to the last frame).
-Pressing :kbd:`o` while in the :guilabel:`DopeSheet` will remove all superfluous keyframes.
+Pressing :kbd:`O` while in the *DopeSheet* will remove all superfluous keyframes.
 Unwanted channels can also be removed.